axhm3a/jme3-boilerplate/README.md

 gradle boilerplate for jMonkeyEngine 3.0 projects

-- dekstop + android buidling
+- desktop + android building
 - jme3 is satisfied by maven
 - android sdk has to be provided in `local.properties`